-Period Covered.-File the 1994 return for calendar year 1994.
+Period Covered.
+File the 1998 return for calendar year 1998.
 Section 843 requires all insurance companies to file on a calendar year basis, unless they join in the filing of a consolidated return.
-If a consolidated return is filed, the parent corporation's return would indicate the period covered.
+If a consolidated return is filed, the parent corporation's return is to indicate the period covered.